pp-mo/ncdata/docs/userdocs/user_guide/data_objects.rst

 Attribute Values
 """"""""""""""""
 In actual netCDF data, the value of an attribute is effectively limited to a one-dimensional array of certain valid netCDF types, and one-element arrays are exactly equivalent to scalar values.

-The ``.value`` of an :class:`ncdata.NcAttribute` must always be a numpy scalar or 1-dimensional array.
+So, the ``.value`` of an :class:`ncdata.NcAttribute` must always be a numpy scalar or 1-dimensional array.
+This is checked when creating an attribute, or assigning a new value.

-When assigning a ``.value``, or creating a new :class:`ncdata.NcAttribute`, the value is cast with :func:`numpy.asanyarray`, and if this fails, or yields a multidimensional array then an error is raised.

-When *reading* attributes, for consistent results it is best to use the :meth:`ncdata.NcVariable.get_attrval` method or (equivalently) :meth:`ncdata.NcAttribute.as_python_value` :
-These return either ``None`` (if missing); a numpy scalar; or array; or a Python string.
-These are intended to be equivalent to what you would get from storing in an actual file and reading back, including re-interpreting a length-one vector as a scalar value.
+However, when accessing attribute values via the ``.attrvals`` property, this is all dealt with for you, as it converts values to and from Python equivalents.
+Notably, string and character values are returned as Python strings, and any length-one vectors appear as scalar values.

 .. attention::
     The correct handling and (future) discrimination of attribute values which are character arrays